sahib/misc/performance/3_memory.rst

 .. note::

-   Especially long-running memorly leaks are hard to debug (i.e. when memory accumulates over the course of several days e.g.)
+   Especially long-running memory leaks are hard to debug (i.e. when memory accumulates over the course of several days e.g.)

    In this it can help to combine monitoring and profiling.
 This is sometimes